 MMEHT has a five-tier prescription drug program.
 The five tier program includes a Tier 1-Select Generic category with a lower copayment for many common drugs and Tier 1-Standard primarily for generic drugs.
 Tier 2 and Tier 3 medications are typically name brand drugs with slightly higher copayments.
 Tier 4-Specialty and Lifestyle is for the highest cost medications.
-The Health Trust’s prescription drug program is administered by Express Scripts.
+The Health Trust’s prescription drug program is administered by IngenioRx.

 Prescription Drug Resources

 The member responsibility (co-pay) for your prescription will vary depending on the Tier the drug is included in, and the medical plan that you participate in.
 To verify the Tier of a particular drug, please refer to the Current Prescription Drug Listing, above or contact Member Services.
 Please refer to the individual medical plan descriptions for the prescription co-pays for your specific plan.

 Our health plans use a “Preferred Drug List” containing brand-name and generic medicines approved by the Food and Drug Administration (FDA) and reviewed and recommended by Anthem’s Pharmacy and Therapeutics (P&T) Committee.
 The P&T Committee is an independent group of practicing doctors, pharmacists and other health care professionals responsible for the research and decisions surrounding our drug lists.
 This group regularly meets to review new and existing drugs and chooses the medicines for our drug lists for several reasons, including their safety, value and how well they work.

 Drugs on the Drug List are grouped into tiers.
 There are several factors that are used to determine under which tier a drug will be put in.
 This can include (but it’s not limited to):

 - Cost of the drug in comparison to other drugs used for the same type of treatment